If you have just purchased a phyCORE-AM57x development kit, start your development here.

 The Using Peripherals guides contain examples for evaluating the reference circuits implemented on the phyCORE-AM57x development kit carrier board using the target console.

-- The Cross-Compile Projects guide will help you setup a host environment and get started with a code example.
+- The Hello World guide will help you setup a host environment and get started with a code example.
 Depending on the requirements of your application on the phyCORE-AM57x SOM, you could also perform a lot of your application development directly on the target using the packages included in the default software image.